We may earn affiliate commissions for the recommended products. Learn more.

 KeePass pricing and plans

 Pricing with KeePass is pretty straightforward because this password manager is completely free.
-This is a different approach to modern password managers like NordPass and RoboForm, which offer a limited free tier and a feature-rich paid plan.
-If you’re not happy with KeePass’ standard feature set, you can expand it using third-party add-ons, which are also free.
+This is a different approach to modern password managers, which offer a limited free tier and a feature-rich paid plan.
+If you’re not happy with KeePass’ standard feature set, you can expand it using third-party add-ons, which are also free but may not be as secure.

 Is KeePass safe?

-KeePass password manager is one of the safest password managers on the market.
-It uses a different security approach from contemporary password managers, but it’s very reliable overall.
+Yes, KeePass is safe.
+In fact, it's one of the safest password managers on the market.
+It doesn't use the same security approach as contemporary password managers, but it’s very reliable.

-Firstly, this password manager is entirely offline, meaning none of your data is stored online.
+Firstly, KeePass is entirely offline, meaning none of your data is stored online.
 This means your password database is completely immune to data breaches because your personal device is the only attack vector.
 This also means the service has no network dependency.

 Regarding encryption, KeePass uses AES-256 or ChaCha-256 ciphers by default, while SHA-256 is used for hashing.
 These are strong ciphers commonly used by other safe password managers and VPNs.
 You can customize your security further by enabling key derivation functions, such as AES-KDF, Argon2d, and Argon2id.
 If that isn’t enough, you can also change the number of iterations.
 These aspects will make it more difficult to guess your master password using dictionary attacks.